DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

   Users may face too many steps, unclear CTA, or lack of incentive before starting a trial.

-These are hypotheses and should be validated through further analysis, user behavior tracking, and A/B testing.

 <br>

 ## 📌 Business impact